svin24/svin24.github.io/content/blog/Apple-CSAM-scanning.md

 of our communication and information storage and retrieval needs in contemporary life.

 And it's not lock manufacturers that are making it possible, but Apple.
+And the government didn't ask: they volunteered.

 And it's not police officers, but a proprietary machine learning algorithm that no one understands.